-Parents are welcome to contact the school at any time to arrange an appointment to discuss any matter with the class teacher, Depute Head, Head Teacher or Head of Centre.
-New families are welcome to contact the school and request a suitable visiting time at any point throughout the session
+Parents are welcome to contact the school at any time to arrange an appointment to discuss any matter with the PT Guidance/Support, Depute Head or the Head Teacher.
+New families are welcome to contact the school and request a suitable visiting time at any point throughout the session.